 What are the Performance Metrics Detection Suite?

-Performance metrics graphs include 6 metrics for INSIGHT and EPOC+ headsets:
+Performance metrics graphs include 6 metrics for INSIGHT, EPOC X and EPOC+ headsets:

 Stress (FRU) is a measure of comfort with the current challenge.
 High stress can result from an inability to complete a difficult task, feeling overwhelmed and fearing negative consequences for failing to satisfy the task requirements.
 Generally a low to moderate level of stress can improve productivity, whereas a higher level tends to be destructive and can have long term consequences for health and wellbeing.

 Engagement (ENG) is experienced as alertness and the conscious direction of attention towards task-relevant stimuli.
 It measures the level of immersion in the moment and it is a mixture of attention and concentration and contrasts with boredom.
 Engagement is characterized by increased physiological arousal and beta waves along with attenuated alpha waves.
 The greater the attention, focus and workload, the greater the output score reported by the detection.